 - Sticky Tape

-It’s nice to see interactive crafts in action so we’ve made a short video.
+It’s nice to see interactive crafts in action so do watch the short video we’ve made.
 They are so much fun!
-(Written instructions are further below.)

 First of all choose your porthole scene free printable.
 (Available at bottom of post)

 Kids can pick a pirate ship or mermaid porthole scene or of course design their own.
 Both our printable porthole craft scenes come in black and white to decorate yourself or full colour if you want something quick.

 To make the moving porthole follow the instructions below.
 You will need three paper plates for each porthole craft.

 1 – Cut the middle out of your first paper plate and paint the rim yellow.

 2 – Cut out the printed bolts from the free printable and glue them around the porthole.

 3 – Take a second paper plate and cut off the corrugated edge leaving 4 tabs at noon, 3, 6 and 9 O’Clock positions.

 4 – Trim those tabs to about half.

 5 – Cut out your porthole craft scene and stick it onto the middle of your second paper plate so the tabs protrude slightly.